hamzaben404/Predicting-Dogs-and-Cats/README.md

-# Pet Classifier: Predicting Dogs and Cats
+# Predicting Dogs and Cats

 ## Project Overview:
 This project aims to create a model that predicts whether an image contains a dog or a cat using deep learning techniques.